Williams, Philip D.

 Born: 1785-XX-XX Connecticut

 Flourished: 1830-12-16 Macon County, Illinois

 Williams received baptism in June 1788 in the First Congregational Church of Morris, Connecticut.
 He served in the Virginia Militia during the War of 1812.
+In February 1814, Williams married Jane Bryant in Pittsylvania County, Virginia.
 In 1825, he left Virginia and settled in Decatur, Illinois, where he built the second house in town.
-He served on the county board of commissioners from 1832-1834, and was a justice of the peace and jailor in Macon County, Illinois.
+He served on the county board of commissioners from 1832 to 1834 and was a justice of the peace and jailor in Macon County, Illinois.